bhdoggett/towers-of-hanoi/README.md

 const boardName = new Towers('Board Name', pegs, discs).

-This new game object will contain a few methods:
+This new game object will contain a few properties/methods:

 .name stores the name of the board given in the initial argument
 .pegs stores the number of pegs given in the initial argment